liuyehcf/BlogSource/_unposts/English-Learning.md

 # 2 一些摘录

-1. The remainder requiring walking the thread wakeups to find root cause
+1. The remainder requiring walking the thread wakeups to find root cause.

+> Ladies and gentlemen, it's my great honor to be the host for this online meeting themed on joint efforts to deal with the climate changes.
+> At the very beginning, I'd like to inform you some of the important housekeeping rules for this virtual meeting.
+Please mute your microphone when you are not speaking, and unmute yourself when you want to take the floor.